-A movie industry professional wanted to know paternal and maternal ancestry and as it was a show business family for a number of generations, the case not only discovered English and Irish roots, but also movie and vaudeville databases researched found a fascinating historical profile of American theatre.
+- Movie industry client wanted to know paternal and maternal ancestry and as it was a show business family for a number of generations, the case not only discovered English and Irish roots, but also movie and vaudeville databases researched found a fascinating historical profile of American Theatre.

 - Irish/Scots-Irish research in the USA and Northern Ireland for a family that held on to its Scottish ancestry by even listing their birth information on original records as Scotland and not Ireland.
 It took a bit to work through and locate the records needed in the Public Record Office in Belfast once the California records took the search there.

 - An Irish family from Southern California that wanted to know their Irish roots.
 The records in the U.S.A. led the research into the western part of England before going back in the west of Ireland.
 Many twists and turns but finally used the occupation of the male members to track the family.

 - Revolutionary War records that a person wanted to locate for an ancestor but had difficulty finding the name in any of the National Archive databases.
 Searching obscure microfilm, it was discovered the man had been a deserter from the war and I was very apprehensive to let the client know about it.
 When told, the client seemed relieved because at least he had been found!!

 - Court archive records of a probated estate and guardianship of one of the heirs.
 A most difficult case because of the guardianship and the enormous amount of court papers that accompanied it.
 The guardianship lasted thirty years and the person was in a facility the whole time, which meant going back to court over and over again to review the funds needed to maintain the person.

 - An Adoptee that wanted to locate birth family.
 As the files are closed, it meant searching many difficult options: one, searching the birthdate for children born same date, same place, same sex; looking at a variety of legal papers for clues to the client being the same person as one named in a divorce action, finding people of like name, and searching online databases for current locations.